MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 ::: moniker-end

 ## Before you start
-Here are some considerations before you start setting up an SDN software load balancer:
+Here are some considerations before you set up an SDN software load balancer:

 - **Planning**: Read about planning a software defined network, and review the planning topology in [this](/windows-server/networking/sdn/plan/plan-a-software-defined-network-infrastructure) document.
 The diagram shows a sample 4-node setup.
 The setup is highly available with Three network controller nodes (VM) and Three SLB/MUX nodes.
 It shows Two tenants with One virtual network broken into Two virtual subnets to simulate a web tier and a database tier.
 Both the infrastructure and tenant virtual machines can be redistributed across any physical host.
 - **Network controller**: You must have an [SDN network controller](sdn-controller.md) deployed in the VMM fabric so that you've the compute and network infrastructure running before you set up the load balancing.